-The recommended dose of Aremed for adults including the elderly in one 1 mg tablet once a day.
+The recommended dose of Avomin for adults including the elderly is one 1 mg tablet once a day.
+For postmenopausal women with hormone receptor-positive early invasive breast cancer, the recommended duration of adjuvant endocrine treatment is 5 years.

 Special populations